lrug/lrug.org/source/meetings/2014/july/index.html.md

 > A short talk about my experience starting out as a professional
 > developer.
 The focus of this talk will be about a weekly event
 > through which I received a huge amount of support called [Codebar](http://codebar.io).
 > At Codebar programming skills are taught for free to people
 > underrepresented in the tech industry.

+{::coverage year="2014" month="july" talk="becoming-a-developer-codebar" /}

 Pub
 ---